 - A love of the outdoors and experience in a variety of outdoor settings.

-- Team player with client needs as the top priority
+- Team player who will place client needs as the top priority

 Room and Board

-We provide housing placement assistance and roommate matching.
 Juneau is an easy place to find summer housing and this allows you to find the perfect situation for you.
-If you have a specific price range or requirements we will help you locate the best fit in the area for you.
-Staff will make every effort to assist in helping locate and solidify housing and no one has ever had a problem finding a good place for them.
+If you have a specific price range or requirements we are happy to help you locate the best fit for you.
+Management will make every effort to assist in helping locate and solidify housing and no one has ever had a problem finding a good place for them.